-The likes of Intel and Qualcomm may well be locked in a battle over next-gen communications chips, which will help phones connect to futuristic 5G networks in the future.
+The likes of Intel and Qualcomm may well be locked in a battle over next-gen communications chips, which will help phones connect to futuristic 5G networks going forward.
 And the biggest of those contracts, at least when it comes to consumer devices, has to be the iPhone.
-We can now rule out one major player in the race to supply the world with 5G chips — Apple has reportedly notified Intel that it will not be using its modems for 2020 iPhone models.
-The news was first reported by Calcalist.
+Well, it looks like Intel may have won that contract.
+A report from Fast Company says that Apple will go ahead with using Intel modems for the first

-The news isn’t completely surprising.
+The news has to be good for Intel.
 In June, Bloomberg reported that Apple was looking to move away from Intel chips, instead turning to MediaTek for its communications components.
 On top of that, there have been plenty of reports indicating that Apple was looking to move away from using Intel processors altogether by 2020.
 Right now, it looks like those talks may have been as a plan B, in case the company couldn’t come to an agreement with Intel.